stevendav/OWASP-SQL-Injection-Module/README.md

 Once running it should look something like this:

 ![Burp Suite](/assets/images/burp-suite.png)
->Note: For your convenience, a video titled Burp Suite.mp4, walking through the attack itself is provided in the GitHub folder.
+>Note: For your convenience, a video located in assets/videos/Burp Suite.mp4, walking through the attack itself is provided in the GitHub folder.
 Feel free to have that open and running as you perform steps 3 and 4.
 >
 https://user-images.githubusercontent.com/15679125/175849148-f5331727-52fa-474c-a5ea-59ba91c5a683.mp4